Tigers’ Cabrera gets 3,000th hit; 33rd player to reach mark

 Cabrera became just the seventh player with 500 home runs and 3,000 hits.
 He joined an exclusive club with Hank Aaron, Willie Mays, Eddie Murray, Rafael Palmeiro, Albert Pujols and Alex Rodriguez.

-Cabrera is the seventh Latino player to make the 3,000 chart.
-Hitting the mark tied him with the late Roberto Clemente, and hit No. 3,001 moved Cabrera ahead of the Pirates Hall of Famer.
+Cabrera is the seventh Latino player to make the 3,000 chart — the hit tied him on the overall list with the late Roberto Clemente.

 Pujols was the previous player to reach 3,000 hits, doing it in 2018.
 He was at 3,308 going into Saturday and, at 42 with St. Louis, has said this is his final season.